19hours/sg-statutes/Acts/Land Titles Act.md

 (d) in any case where express provision to do so is made by this Act or any other written law;

-(e) where satisfactory evidence has been furnished to show that the certificate of title or duplicate lease has been lost, mislaid, destroyed or is being improperly or wrongfully withheld; or
+(e) where satisfactory evidence has been furnished to show that the certificate of title or duplicate lease has been lost, mislaid, destroyed or is being improperly or wrongfully withheld;

+[Act 8 of 2014 wef 15/08/2014]

-(f) for the registration of any transfer or other instrument pursuant to a writ or order of court as defined in section 131.
+(f) for the registration of any transfer or other instrument pursuant to a writ or order of court as defined in section 131; or

+[Act 8 of 2014 wef 15/08/2014]

+(g) for the cancellation of an easement under section 106.

+[Act 8 of 2014 wef 15/08/2014]

 (3) In any case under subsection (2)(e), the Registrar may require the person seeking registration to —

 (a) furnish evidence that the certificate of title or duplicate lease has not been deposited as security for a loan; and

-(b) advertise (in such manner as the Registrar may direct) the application to dispense with production or the application for a replacement certificate of title.
+(b) advertise (in such manner as the Registrar may direct) the application to dispense with production or the application for a new certificate of title under section 43.

 [25/2001]

+[Act 8 of 2014 wef 15/08/2014]

-### Replacement certificates of title
+### Replacement of certificates of title, etc.

-43\.—(1) The Registrar may issue a replacement certificate of title to replace any certificate of title which has been lost or destroyed or which is being improperly or wrongfully withheld.
+43\.—(1) The Registrar may issue a new certificate of title or a new subsidiary certificate of title to replace —

+(a) any certificate of title; or

+(b) any subsidiary certificate of title or duplicate lease,

+which has been lost, mislaid, destroyed or is being improperly or wrongfully withheld.

-(2) Every replacement certificate of title shall —
+(2) Every new certificate of title or new subsidiary certificate of title issued under subsection (1) shall —

-(a) be an exact copy of the relevant folio except that only subsisting instruments and entries shall be shown on the folio;
+(a) bear a new serial number allocated by the Registrar and only subsisting instruments and entries shall be shown on the folio;

-(b) be as valid as the certificate which is lost, destroyed or withheld; and
+(b) be as valid as the certificate of title, subsidiary certificate of title or duplicate lease, as the case may be, it replaces; and

-(c) be usable for any purpose for which that certificate might have been used.
+(c) be usable for any purpose for which that certificate of title, subsidiary certificate of title or duplicate lease it replaces might have been used.

-(3) Application for a replacement certificate of title may be made by the proprietor of the land comprised therein, or by any person claiming through him, and shall be supported by evidence of the loss or destruction and, in the case of loss, by such evidence of search for the certificate as the Registrar may require.
+(3) An application for a new certificate of title or a subsidiary certificate of title may be made by the proprietor of the land comprised therein, or by any person claiming through him, to the Registrar in the approved form, and shall be supported by such evidence as the Registrar may require.

-(4) The Registrar, before issuing a replacement certificate of title, may give 14 days notice of his intention to do so in one or more daily newspapers.
+(4) The Registrar may require an applicant to give notice of his application by publishing, within 14 days after the date of his application, at the applicant’s cost, a copy of the application in one or more local daily newspapers circulating in Singapore.

+(5) The Registrar may issue a new certificate of title or a new subsidiary certificate of title only upon being satisfied that the application is in order and there are no valid objections to the application.

-(5) The Registrar shall enter in the relevant folio a notification of the issue of any replacement certificate of title and that notification shall operate to cancel the lost or withheld certificate for all purposes notwithstanding the fact that the certificate may subsequently be recovered.
+(6) Upon the issuance of the new certificate of title or the new subsidiary certificate of title under subsection (1), the Registrar shall cancel the previous folio and enter in that folio a notification of the issue of the new certificate of title or subsidiary certificate of title, as the case may be, and that notification shall cancel the certificate of title or subsidiary certificate of title which the new certificate of title or subsidiary certificate of title replaces for all purposes notwithstanding that the replaced certificate of title or subsidiary certificate of title, as the case may be, may subsequently be recovered.

+(7) Where a new folio has been created for a duplicate lease which has been lost, mislaid, destroyed, or is being improperly or wrongfully withheld, the Registrar shall enter a notification in the original lease of the issue of the new folio, and that notification shall cancel the duplicate lease notwithstanding that the duplicate lease may subsequently be recovered.

+[Act 8 of 2014 wef 15/08/2014]

+### Surrender of earlier certificate of title, etc., upon replacement

+43A\.—(1) Where a certificate of title, subsidiary certificate of title or duplicate lease is declared to be lost, mislaid, destroyed or is being improperly or wrongfully withheld, and in place thereof a new certificate of title or a new subsidiary certificate of title is issued by the Registrar under section 43(1), any person having possession or custody of the certificate of title, subsidiary certificate of title or duplicate lease so replaced shall surrender it to the Registrar for custody.

+(2) Any person who fails to surrender to the Registrar any certificate of title, subsidiary certificate of title or duplicate lease referred to in subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 8 of 2014 wef 15/08/2014]

-### Disposal of antecedent documents of title following creation of folio
+### Disposal of antecedent documents or instruments following creation of folio

-44\.—(1) Upon creating a folio for any land under the provisions of this Act, or where, in the opinion of the Registrar, documents lodged with the Land Titles Registry need no longer be retained, the Registrar —
+44\.—(1) Upon creating a folio for any land under the provisions of this Act, or where, in the opinion of the Registrar, documents or instruments lodged with the Land Titles Registry need no longer be retained, the Registrar —

-(a) shall return or deliver to the person from whom he received the documents of title or to any other person entitled thereto any documents of title lodged or deposited with the Registrar; and
+(a) shall return or deliver to the person from whom he received the documents or instruments or to any other person entitled thereto any documents or instruments lodged or deposited with the Registrar; and

+[Act 8 of 2014 wef 15/08/2014]

-(b) may, in relation to any other documents —
+(b) may, in relation to the documents or instruments that are retained —

 (i) transfer them to the National Archives of Singapore to be preserved for historical purposes; or